-The Rise of O2O Marketing in China
+The Rise of Online to Offline Marketing in China

-Furthermore, these figures highlight why Chinese retailers are quickly adopting O2O marketing.
+Furthermore, these figures highlight why retailers are quickly adopting online to offline marketing in China.
 Online and offline purchasing cycles are no longer separate.

-Instead, they have merged to form a customer experience-focused “new retail”.
+Instead, they have merged to form a customer experience-focused “new retail.”

-Online to offline (O2O) marketing allows brands to connect with and reach their consumers and to activate an offline retail experience.
+Online to offline marketing efforts allow brands to connect with and reach their consumers through online channels to activate an offline retail experience.

-Brands can also use O2O Marketing in the reverse.
-However, because the retail journey begins online for most Chinese consumers, the purpose of O2O Marketing in China is to encourage consumers to interact with retailers off-line as well.
+Brands can also use O2O marketing in China in the reverse.
+However, because the retail journey begins on online channels for most Chinese consumers, the purpose of online to offline marketing in China is to encourage consumers to interact with retailers offline as well.